pilotso11/next-material-photo-portfolio/README.md

 You can find a live sample of this template at [sophoto.uk](https://sophoto.uk).

 They key features of this portfolio template are:
-* An about/contact page
+* Automatic generation of galleries from folders, images and a mdx description.
+Just drop in an image or folder, and it will be added automatically in the next build.
-* Well defined gallery pages with a descriptive caption
+* Image resizing at build time to take advantage of the browsers ability to load smaller images when a full size is not needed and to support NEXT.js static hosting.
+WebP files are produced similar to the live NEXT.js image optimisation.
-* Reactive sizing that works well from mobile to desktop
+* An about/contact page that can be customised.
-* Image resizing to take advantage of the browsers ability to load smaller images when a full size is not needed
+* Attractive gallery pages with a descriptive caption and click to open a lightbox/carousel mode.
-* A dark theme that can be customised
+* Reactive sizing and layout that works well from mobile to desktop.
-* And most importantly, the site is automatically generated from a set of images and a simple markdown file in each gallery folder.
+* A dark theme that can be customised or disabled
-* No code is required to add new images.
+* No code is required to add new images or galleries.

 ![Sample Gallery](public/open-graph/sample.png)
 ![Sample Gallery](public/open-graph/sample2.png)